Press resources

 What does it cost and when does it ship?

-Radios start at $199 and are built to order in monthly batches: order by the 15th and your radio ships with the following month's batch.
-Customization options add $5 to $20 each.
+Radios start at $99, are built to order, and ship within 7 days.
+Customization options add $1 to $20 each.

 Do I need the hardware to try it?